gmbows/WikiBot/README.md

 *Above: `!getpage replit info`*

 WikiBot is a Discord bot built using Replit.
 WikiBot allows users to quickly and easily search for and display Wikipedia articles, and it provides access to most functionality in the WikiMedia API.
-In addition, users can specify an article title and a section or heading in the article, and WikiBot will send the section text to the server as an embed.
+In addition, users can specify an article title and a section or heading, and WikiBot will send the section text to the server as an embed.

 ## Usage
 WikiBot can be used in discussions to quickly display relevant information that users would otherwise have to find independently.
 A basic search is performed by running the command `!search "article name"`.

 ## Parsing
 A WikiBot command consists of two parts.
-The aquisition of an article, and arguments that specify what information to display from or about the article.
+The selection of an article, and arguments that specify what information to display from or about the article.

 An article can be acquired through several different commands: